Annie Seymour Pearson: Activism

-After release

 After returning to York, Pearson received a Women's Social and Political Union (WSPU) prison brooch, and was invited to the next WSPU prisoners' reception where she was thanked for her contribution.
 She was interviewed by a reporter from The Yorkshire Herald during which she explained her motivation for travelling to the demonstration and what happened when there.

-She later set-up a safe house for suffragettes and supporters, including Harry Johnson.

 In popular culture

-In 2017 York Theatre Royal and Pilot Theatre staged Everything Is Possible: The York Suffragettes a play about Pearson and other suffragettes.
+In 2017, York Theatre Royal and Pilot Theatre staged Everything Is Possible: The York Suffragettes a play about Pearson and other suffragettes.
+Pearson was a central character who was played by professional actress Barbara Marten.
+Maten has said that "the house in Heworth Green, where she ran a safe house, no longer stands and there’s no blue plaque.
+Even her obituary made no mention of her having been a Suffragette.”